google/cpp-from-the-sky-down/tafn/tafn.md

 ### Universal Function Call Syntax

 While universal function call syntax would be very useful, there are backward compatiblity issues.
-Using `action tags` because we do not have to worry about backward compatiblity we can define that `o.<foo>()` and `<foo>(o)` are equivalent.
+Using `action tags` because we do not have to worry about backward compatiblity we can define that `t.<foo>(args...)` and `<foo>(t,args...)` are equivalent.
 In addition, the extra object type in the definition of the implementation of the `action tag` allows confident conversion of member functions to `action tags`.

 ### Extension methods